AmolWangate/BDDCucumberFramework/README.md

 BDD cucumber framework created from scratch using all the latest tech stack availabe out there.
-It has following impementation:
+It has following implementation:

 1) Selenium
 2) Cucumber